aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-image/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Convert Local Excel Range Data to an Image File - Free Online Tool"
+title: "Convert Excel Range to Image – Aspose.Cells Cloud API (PNG, JPEG, SVG, TIFF, BMP)"
 second_title: "Document"
-ArticleTitle: "How to Convert Local Spreadsheet Range Data to an Image File: Step‑by‑Step Guide"
+ArticleTitle: "Step‑by‑Step Guide to Convert a Local Excel Range to an Image (PNG, JPEG, SVG, TIFF, BMP)"
 linktitle: "Convert Range to Image"
 type: docs
 url: /convert-range-to-image/
-keywords: "Aspose.Cells Cloud, Convert Range to Image, Spreadsheet to Image, Cloud Conversion, Image Formats, REST API, PNG, SVG, TIFF, JPEG, BMP"
+keywords: "Aspose.Cells Cloud, convert range to image, Excel to image, PNG, JPEG, SVG, TIFF, BMP, REST API"
-description: "Use Aspose.Cells Cloud REST API to convert a specific range from a local Excel file (XLSX or XLS) into various image formats such as PNG, JPEG, SVG, TIFF, or BMP without uploading the entire workbook."
+description: "Learn how to convert a specific cell range from a local Excel workbook to PNG, JPEG, SVG, TIFF, or BMP using Aspose.Cells Cloud REST API.
+Includes endpoint, parameters, sample cURL, and SDK code snippets."
 weight: 100
 ---

-Export data of a range from a local Excel file to an [Image](https://docs.fileformat.com/image/) file using the Cloud API.
+Export a range of data from a local Excel file to an image file using the Cloud API.

 **Supported IMAGE FORMATS:**